maxqube/Practical-task/README.md

 ## Configuration

-### 1) Variables with description may be found in _variables.tf_ files under _/terrafrom_ root folder or in _terraform/modules_ folders
+### 1) Terraform variables with description may be found in _variables.tf_ files under _/terrafrom_ root folder or in _terraform/modules_ folders.

-1. Modify those varibales according to your needs, or stick with defauls
+1. Modify those variables according to your needs, or stick with defauls.
+2. Default user for ansible connection is located in _terraform\modules\ec2\variables.tf_

 ### 2) Modify the default variables of the openvpn ansible role as you wish _/ansible/roles/openvpn/default/main.yml_

-note: if working with AWS pay attention to the user specified for `ca_dir:`
+note: Modify user for `ca_dir` variable if needed

 ```yml
 ovpn_cidr: 10.3.0.0/24